 Do a Clean Boot

 If third-party apps are interfering with the Memory Compression, restarting the computer without these running should fix the issue.
 When you do a clean boot, it reboots the computer with only the necessary Microsoft apps running.

-Log as an administrator.
-Then, press the [R] key and the [Windows] key together.
+Log in as an administrator.
+Then, press the [R] and the [Windows] keys together.
 Type “msconfig” in the Run box without quotation marks, and click “OK.”

 In the System Configuration window, click the “Services” tab.
 Make sure that “Hide all Microsoft services” has a checkmark next to it.